OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/optimization_histories/screencast/slides.md

 - But you can compare the performance of optimizers

-  - Which one finds the lower function value?
+  - Which one finds the lowest/highest function value?

-  - Which one decreases the function more quickly?
+  - Which one leads to the quickest decrease/increase in function values?

 - The `criterion_plot` makes this very easy!